wilt00/lgtm/README.md

 - `lgtm` - Library used by other projects (`api`, `cli`, `web`) to generate `lgtm`s.
 - `cli` - Binary that prints `lgtm` to STDOUT.

-All projects can be built, and tested from the root of the repo using `cargo build` and `cargo test`.
-Projects can also be individually interacted with by navigating to their dirs and running `cargo` commands or by passing the `-p` flag.
+All projects can be built and tested from the root of the repo using `cargo build` and `cargo test`.
+Projects can also be individually interacted with by navigating to their directories and running `cargo` commands or by passing the `-p` flag.
 For more information about cargo workspaces, refer to the [documentation](https://doc.rust-lang.org/cargo/reference/workspaces.html).

 ### Wasm